Scenic sunset over the ocean with silhouettes of people on the shore and golden reflection on the water, dated April 11, 2011

 🕯️The Climb at Capones

-Rain fell like a soft dare as we rode the boat to Capones Island.
+Rain fell like a soft drizzle as we rode the boat to Capones Island.
 The sea tossed and sighed, but we reached shore with soggy determination.
 From there, the real challenge began—a slippery, rocky ascent toward the old Spanish lighthouse.

 Photo credits to the owner.